pierluigiferrari/ssd_keras/README.md

 If you want to build a different base network architecture, you could use [`keras_ssd7.py`](./keras_ssd7.py) as a template.
 It provides documentation and comments to help you turn it into a deeper network easily.
 Put together the base network you want and add a predictor layer on top of each network layer from which you would like to make predictions.
 Create two predictor heads for each, one for localization, one for classification.
 Create an anchor box layer for each predictor layer and set the respective localization head's output as the input for the anchor box layer.
 All tensor reshaping and concatenation operations remain the same, you just have to make sure to include all of your predictor and anchor box layers of course.

+### Download VGG-16

+You can download the weights of the fully convolutionalized, atrous VGG-16 model trained to convergence on ImageNet classification [here](https://drive.google.com/open?id=0B0WbA4IemlxlbFZZaURkMTl2NVU).
+This is a modified version of the VGG-16 model from `keras.applications.vgg16`.
+In particular, the `fc6` and `fc7` layers were convolutionalized and sub-sampled from depth 4096 to 1024, following the paper.

 ### ToDo

 The following things are still on the to-do list and contributions are welcome:

-* Port weights from the original Caffe implementation, both for the reduced VGG-16 base network and for the fully trained networks in all configurations (SSD300, SSD512, trained on Pascal VOC, MS COCO etc.)
+* Port weights from the original Caffe implementation for the fully trained networks in all configurations (SSD300, SSD512, trained on Pascal VOC, MS COCO etc.)
 * Write an mAP evaluation module
 * Support the Theano and CNTK backends